ZH7777777/rgbir_seg/README.md

 # RGB-IR-Segmentation
-- unofficial implementation of sota on the MFNet dataset
+- unofficial implementations of sota on the MFNet dataset

 - some attempt of applying domain adaptation,transformer module,reconstruct,fusion on the RGB-IR segmentation